Learning to Prevent Monocular SLAM Failure using Reinforcement Learning: Background

 \subsection{Monocular SLAM}

-Monocular Simultaneous Localization and Mapping (Monocular SLAM) refers to the estimation of camera pose and trajectory while performing a 3D reconstruction of the environment using only a monocular camera. \textbf{PTAM (Parallel Tracking and Mapping)} \cite{klein2007parallel} was one of the first such systems. \textbf{ORB-SLAM} \cite{mur2015orb} is a another feature based monocular SLAM that builds on the main ideas of PTAM, using different image features for tracking as compared to PTAM and incorporates real time loop closure as well. \textbf{LSD-SLAM} \cite{engel2014lsd} is another state-of-the-art monocular SLAM system which works with image intensities and creates a semi-dense map of the environment.
+Monocular Simultaneous Localization and Mapping (Monocular SLAM) refers to the method of estimating the camera pose while performing a 3D reconstruction of the environment using only a monocular camera. \textbf{PTAM (Parallel Tracking and Mapping)} \cite{klein2007parallel} was one of the first such SLAM systems. \textbf{ORB-SLAM} \cite{mur2015orb} is a newer feature based Monocular SLAM that builds on the main ideas of PTAM, using different image features for tracking as compared to PTAM and incorporates real time loop closure as well. \textbf{LSD-SLAM} \cite{engel2014lsd} is another state-of-the-art Monocular SLAM system which works with image intensities and creates a semi-dense map of the environment.
+A survey of various Monocular SLAM methods can be found in \cite{younes2017keyframe}.
 While these methods have shown effective SLAM capabilities, they are susceptible to erroneous pose estimates due to insufficient tracking of mapped points or motion induced errors such as large or in-place rotations.
 The latter can be mitigated to an extent by restricting robot motion, but this may lead to inefficiencies in navigation.
 A promising solution would therefore be based on automatically learning robot behavior that navigates while keeping SLAM failures to a minimum.
 Considering the requirements of self-learning and adaptability, Reinforcement Learning forms a good candidate for such a solution.